-The subject represents the traditional homeland of local Natives. community of Ahkiok is established on Ahkiok Bay near the southwest end of Kodiak Island.
+The subject represents the traditional homeland of local Natives.
+The community of Larsen Bay is established on Larsen Bay, a narrow inlet that extends westerly from Uyak Bay on the western side of Kodiak Island.
 The surrounding lands and waters are utilized for subsistence activities.
 Continued use of the subjects "as-is" is probable.
 In November of 1989, a remote oceanfront property on Afognak Island in the Gulf of Alaska, was purchased by a Russian religious group formerly known as the Old Believers.
 However, it should be noted that the site was comprised of two tracts totaling only 274 acres and valuable timber was reported to be a major component of the purchase price.
 Recently, a nearby 60 acre parcel was purchased by a related group.
 However, such purchases are rare and the probability of acquisitions for similar uses in the subject's locale is perceived to be very low.